What is Ohio Corporation Foreign Qualification

 This address is "registered" with the Ohio Secretary of State.

-The Registered Address is where official and legal correspondence can be delivered.
+The Registered Address cannot be a PO Box and is where official and legal correspondence can be delivered.

 The individual or company that is registered with the state of Ohio to receive all correspondence on behalf of the Ohio